Affidavits of Heirship in Texas

 The process is the same whether or not the decedent died without a will.
 Reason?
 A last will and testament is not self-executing as to changing title to real property.
 It is merely a statement of the decedent’s intent.
 To be given effect, the will must be acted upon in some manner, either by means of a formal probate proceeding (filed within four years of death) or by means of an affidavit of heirship recorded pursuant to Section 205.006.

-Affidavits of Heirship for Non-Homestead Property
+Heirship Affidavits for Non-Homestead Property

 The second general category of heirship affidavit encompasses attempts to cure and consolidate title to real property other than the homestead—rental property, for example, or perhaps the family ranch.
 These cases are can be complicated and therefore an heirship affidavit drafted to resolve these issues is likely to be more complicated as well.
 Estates Code Chapter 203 (Nonjudicial Evidence of Heirship) applies.